 Intraoperative Floppy Iris Syndrome

-Patients considering cataract surgery should be advised to tell their ophthalmologist that they have taken FLOMAX capsules [see WARNINGS AND PRECAUTIONS].
+Patients considering cataract or glaucoma surgery should be advised to tell their ophthalmologist that they have taken FLOMAX capsules [see WARNINGS AND PRECAUTIONS].

 Patients should be advised not to crush or chew the FLOMAX capsules.